 The challenge of scaling containers

-Containers orchestration topology is usually built on Clusters, each cluster has Services/Deployments (which can be referred to as applications), services are running Tasks/Pods.
-Each Task/Pod has a Task definition which tells the scheduler how much resources the Task requires.
+The ECS topology is built on Clusters, where each cluster has Services (which can be referred to as applications), and services run Tasks.
+Each Task has a Task definition which tells the scheduler how much resources the Task requires.

 2 vCPUs and